 Elizabeth Fincher awarded SAU SI scholarship

-Maple Guo was recently announced as the ninth recipient of the Supplemental Instruction Scholarship at Southern Arkansas University.
-This scholarship is awarded to an outstanding SI leader each semester in honor of Dr. Bob Terry, retired professor of English, who started the SAU SI program in the early 1990s.
+Darah Oxford was awarded the Spring 2017 Supplemental Instruction Scholarship at Southern Arkansas University.
+She is the tenth recipient of this scholarship, presented to an outstanding SI leader each semester in memory of Dr. Bob Terry, former professor of English, who started the SAU SI program in the early 1990s.

 Copyrights by The Curators of the University of Missouri, 2006